joeydumont/complex_bessel/README.md

   ```cmake
   find_package(complex_bessel)
 ```
-or you can just put a copy of `complex_bessel` source code with zero changes into your source tree and just add it from the upper level CMakeLists.txt
+or you can just put a copy of `complex_bessel` source code into your source tree and just add it from the upper level CMakeLists.txt
   ```cmake
  add_subdirectory(complex_bessel)
 ```
-To compile and link this library you should have C\C++14 and Fortran compiles installed, and you should enable `C CXX Fortran` languages in CMakeLists.txt.
+To compile and link this library you should have C, C++14, and Fortran compiles installed, and you should enable `C CXX Fortran` languages in CMakeLists.txt.
 After that to link with your `<target>` you can just
   ```cmake